 I think it would be helpful in forging a consensus and compel Congress to take more responsibility for their actions and for the people they serve.

 As the new US president takes office, the American people stand in fear and hope, probably in ways never really experienced before in modern times.
-With the nation and the world's eyes on him, Donald Trump has the opportunity to pivot in a way which reduces the tensions that divide us.
+With the nation and the world's eyes on him, President Trump has the opportunity to pivot in a way which reduces the tensions that divide us.
 Let's hope he does it and that he is met with reciprocation by his opponents as well as restraint and understanding from those who supported him.
 We are all in this together and the sooner that we all recognize this, the better that we will all be.